ApprenticeAI/frapy/docs/topics/jobs.rst

 Sometimes, for big sites, it's desirable to pause crawls and be able to resume them later.

-Scrapy supports this functionality out of the box by providing the following
+Frapy supports this functionality out of the box by providing the following
 facilities:

 * a scheduler that persists scheduled requests on disk